Bridport: History

 In the English Civil War (1642–1651) the population of Bridport mainly supported the royalists.
-At the end of the war in 1651 Charles II briefly stayed in the town at the George inn as he sought to escape Parliamentarian forces after his defeat at the Battle of Worcester.
+At the end of the war in 1651 Charles II briefly stayed in the town at The George Inn as he sought to escape Parliamentarian forces after his defeat at the Battle of Worcester.
 Local loyalty to the king again played a part in the first action in the Duke of Monmouth's Rebellion when on 16 June 1685, 40 cavalry and 400 foot soldiers, commanded for Monmouth, moved on from Lyme Regis to Bridport, where they encountered 1,200 men from the local royalist Dorset militia.
 The skirmish ended with retreat of the rebel force, although many of the militiamen deserted and joined Monmouth's army.

 Many buildings in Bridport, particularly in the main street, date from the 18th century.
 Bridport Town Hall was built in 1785–6, with its clock tower and cupola added about twenty years later.
 Older buildings can be found in South Street, and include the 13th-century St. Mary's parish church, the 14th-century chantry and the 16th-century Bridport Museum.

 The population of Bridport in 1841 was 4,787.
 During the 19th century Bridport's population grew little, unlike many Dorset towns, although many sturdy buildings were constructed at this time, showing that at least parts of the population remained prosperous.
 In 1857 the Bridport Railway was opened, which joined the town with the existing national rail network.
 This benefitted the town's textile industry and brought cheaper goods such as coal to the area.
 In 1884 the line was extended from Bridport's station to a new terminus on the coast at Bridport Harbour, which was renamed West Bay as part of attempts to promote it as a resort.
 The West Bay extension closed to passengers in 1930 and all traffic in 1962.
 The entire Bridport line closed in 1975.

+The town gave its name to Bridport, Vermont and Bridport, Tasmania.